Bx64/Awesome-Compendia/awesome-blog/CompendiaCommunityFund_Proposal.md

 - The Compendia Community Fund (CCF) is a fund that is run by the Compendia community members.
 It can be seen as supplemental to the core development of the Compendia ecosystem and shall support the ideas and projects of community members to help promote the advancement of the wider ecosystem.

-- It aims (1) to provide a possibility to those Compendia community members that would like to support the ecosystem with contributions of BIND tokens for community purposes and (2) to provide a place for community developers to request funding, for projects to develop tools, software or hardware which helps to improve, support and add value to the ecosystem.
+- It aims (1) to provide a possibility to those Compendia community members that would like to support the ecosystem with contributions of BIND coins for community purposes and (2) to provide a place for community developers to request funding, for projects to develop tools, software or hardware which helps to improve, support and add value to the ecosystem.

 - The CCF will be run by Compendia community members - being a validator is not required.